-A stroke is a brain injury caused by the interruption of blood flowing to part of the brain.
-Stroke can be caused by a blocked blood vessel in the brain or by a bleeding blood vessel in the brain.
+A stroke is a brain injury caused by the interruption of blood flow to part of the brain.
+Stroke can be caused by a blocked blood vessel (ischemic stroke) or by bleeding in the brain (hemorrhagic stroke).
 The brain needs a constant supply of oxygen, which is carried by the blood.
 When blood flow stops, brain cells start to die.

 Severe headache, possibly with vomiting

 Weakness or numbness on one side of the body or face

 Trouble walking or loss of balance or coordination

 Seizure or paralysis of one part of the body